Articles >

 This works across 60+ marketing and ticketing integrations because experience businesses run on different stacks, and no two marketing teams want the same tools.
 Whether your CRM is HubSpot, Salesforce, Klaviyo, Mailchimp, Iterable, Dotdigital, SendGrid, or something else, the pattern is the same: real ticketing data flows in, automated triggers fire out, your team stops doing manual list work.

-What this frees your team up to actually do
+What does this free up your marketing team to actually do?

 The honest answer to "why automate this" isn't the hours saved.
 It's what you do with those hours.